Skip to content

 Of the major networks, EE typically offers a 20% airtime discount via Student Beans, O2 runs similar 20% offers on Refresh contracts, and Vodafone takes around 10% off selected plans.
 Always compare the discounted major-network price against an MVNO; even with the discount, SMARTY or giffgaff usually still wins on monthly cost.

-VOXI (on Vodafone) keeps free Endless Social Media on its £10/month plan, which is unique among UK networks; data on Snapchat, Instagram, WhatsApp, Facebook, X (Twitter), Pinterest and Facebook Messenger doesn't count against your allowance.
+VOXI (on Vodafone) keeps free Endless Social Media on its £10/month plan.
+That is unusual among UK networks: data on Snapchat, Instagram, WhatsApp, Facebook, X (Twitter), Pinterest and Facebook Messenger doesn't count against your allowance.

 If you want a new handset, check the Samsung Student Shop: typically up to 20% off Galaxy S-series flagships, plus seasonal bundles with Galaxy Buds or smartwatches.